 In addition to delivering easy-to-read, grammatically correct, and organized content, a native-speaking translator will also guarantee that your completed document picks up any local or cultural influences or references.
 Many languages have small nuances from region to region and a professional translation service will be able to recognize these and include them in your completed translation.
 The same goes for professional interpreters.
 They can navigate certain situations and act as cultural brokers when the situation calls for it.

-One of the most important benefits to working with professional translators is the consistency of their work.
+One of the most important benefits of professional translation services is the consistency of their work.
 One thing we know for sure: you will damage your organization’s reputation and potentially lose business if you offer inconsistent communication especially if the mistranslation is severe enough to offend others (as we have seen many times before!).
 Maintaining a consistent brand image in just one language can be difficult enough as is.
 Imagine how complicated it gets when you are translating the original content.
 Without a team well-equipped to manage brand assets such as terminology and tone, it's more than likely that each translation will vary from the last, disrupting the brand image you worked so hard to create and maintain.

 In the business world, people leave jobs and positions all the time.
 Let’s say you lose two in house translators and gain two newer people: what is the probability that they will be able to translate information in the exact way as the old staff members.
 This can lead to confusion and inconsistencies that can severely damage the brand you have worked towards creating.
 A professional translation agency will work with you throughout the entire process, helping to ensure consistency of term usage and communication.
 More information on the value of consistency in translations is available here.